ariejdl/SDL.jl/README.md

+One mention of caution: Please don't use this without saving important work first.
+I have had two instances in which a GLUT/SDL instance crashed my X11 session.
+It appears to happen very rarely, but no harm in being safe.

-This package is intended to be a fully fledged Julia interface to the SDL implementation on your machine.
+This package is intended to be a fully fledged Julia (http://www.julialang.org) interface to the SDL implementation on your machine.

 NOTE: Keyboard/mouse routines have not been implemented yet!
+(This should be implemented very soon.)

 Many SDL functions are working, but many (specifically those that process keyboard and mouse input) are still not fully working.
 (You can edit the method signatures by hand, but it is a painful process.
 Jasper's FFI will soon handle this automatically!)

 #TODO